Want to know how to boost your customer conversions by using testimonial pages effectively?

 How to Embed Twitter Testimonials on Your Website

 Instead of posting a screenshot of tweets that praise your brand, why not embed the actual tweets on your website?

-By displaying your Twitter feed with the real tweets, you can even boost the credibility of your sources.
+By displaying your Twitter feed with real tweets, you can even boost the credibility of your sources.
 After all, their names and avatars are displayed together with their tweets.